DarVoid/timeline-timematters-web-Demo/README.md

 having git bash installed

 ## Development server
-1- clone this repo
+1- clone this repo.
-2- cd time-matters
+2- change directory to project folder.
 3- Run `ng serve --proxy-config proxy.conf.json` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 The option `--proxy-config proxy.conf.json` is essential to run the necessary reverse proxy.